How To Import JSON File To Mongodb Atlas Using NodeJS

 Run the following command in the terminal to install the required dependencies on your project:

-npm i express mongoose dotenv cors
+1npm i express mongoose dotenv cors

-Once you’re done with that, make a file named server.js
+Once you’re done with that, make a file named server.js in the root directory for building the basic express server.

 Create the Basic Express Server App